realpython/python-guide/docs/writing/style.rst

-Calling a function with keyword arguments can be done in multiple ways in Python, for example it is possible to follow the order of arguments in the definition without explicitely naming the arguments, like in ``send('Hello', 'World', 'Cthulhu`, 'God')``, sending a blank carbon copy to God.
+Calling a function with keyword arguments can be done in multiple ways in Python, for example it is possible to follow the order of arguments in the definition without explicitly naming the arguments, like in ``send('Hello', 'World', 'Cthulhu`, 'God')``, sending a blank carbon copy to God.
 It would also be possible to name arguments in another order, like in ``send('Hello again', 'World', bcc='God', cc='Cthulhu')``.
-Those two possibilities are better avoided whitout any strong reason to not follow the syntax that is the closest to the function definition: ``send('Hello', 'World', cc='Cthulhu', bcc='God')``.
+Those two possibilities are better avoided without any strong reason to not follow the syntax that is the closest to the function definition: ``send('Hello', 'World', cc='Cthulhu', bcc='God')``.